yunfeiWu97/FUTURE_FS_03/backend/README.md

 ## Common Use Cases

-1️⃣ Easier Sharing: Short links make it easier to share long URLs on social media, SMS, and emails, where space is limited.
+1️⃣ Short links make it easier to share long URLs on social media, SMS, and emails, where space is limited.

 2️⃣ Tracking Clicks: Useful for marketing campaigns and surveys to monitor engagement and analyze performance.